We’re all trying to ‘eat healthy,’ But for some of us, that desire for healthy eating causes us to go overboard.

 So if you’re standing in line at Chipotle, trying to choose what to eat and you decide to have a salad because you didn’t workout and you’re stressing about the number of calories in the white rice, that might not be the best option.

 The next time you’re making a “healthy” choice, I want you to dive a little deeper and make sure you’re not doing it from a place of restriction, okay?
-If you need a little more guidance, take my free quiz below to determine if you’re in control of your eating and exercise.
-Once you complete the quiz, I can send you personalized suggestions of what to do next.
+If you need a little more guidance, #ConsistentlyLean Coaching could be a great fit.
+We will work on your relationship with food so that you can feel completely confident you’re making the right choices for YOU.